As a graduate student you will approach and calculate financial aid differently than you did as an undergraduate student in with three key ways:

 Enrollment Assumptions

-The Office of Student Financial Assistance projects your initial COA each semester on assumptions based on your academic career and program.
+Our office projects the initial Cost of Attendance(COA) each semester on assumptions based on the academic career and program.
 At the end of each semester's drop/add period, the COA is updated to reflect that semester's actual enrollment status.
 If actual enrollment status differs from the assumption, aid eligibility is recalculated accordingly.
 Students may owe a balance.

 Graduate: Aid eligibility for Canon Law students is projected assuming full-time enrollment.
 All other graduate student eligibility is projected assuming half-time enrollment.
 If you plan to attend a semester other than half-time enrollment, please make an appointment with our office to discuss how your federal aid may be impacted.